-'''

-sudo lxc-create -t download -n u

-1 --- dist ubuntu --- release DISTRO-SHORT-CODENAME --- arch amd

-64

-'''

-'''

-sudo lxc-create -t download -n u
+''' sudo lxc-create -t download -n u1 - dist ubuntu - release DISTRO-SHORT-CODENAME - arch amd64

+or

-1 - -d ubuntu -r DISTRO-SHORT-CODENAME -a amd
+sudo lxc-create -t download -n u1 - -d ubuntu -r DISTRO-SHORT-CODENAME -a amd64

-64

 '''

 You can now use lxc-ls to list containers, lxc-info to obtain detailed container information, lxc-start to start and lxc-stop to stop the container. lxc-attach and lxc-console allow you to enter a container, if ssh is not an option. lxc-destroy removes the container, including its rootfs.
 See the manual pages for more information on each command.
 An example session might look like: